Scuba Gear

 available.

-I was informed that the best price I was likely to
+In 2006, I was informed that the best price I was likely to

 be able to buy this diving equipment for was to be found at

-Scubastore.com , an online dive shop based in Spain.
+Scubastore.com, an online dive shop based in Spain.
 A week

 and a half after ordering, the shipment arrived and I was